Relacibo/hyprmcsr/docs/configuration.md

   The commands will be executed with the environment variables `$WINDOW_ADDRESS`, `$SCRIPT_DIR`, `$PROFILE`, `$HYPRMCSR_PROFILE`, `$PRISM_INSTANCE_ID`, and `$MINECRAFT_ROOT` set.
 - **modeSwitch.default**: Default window size, sensitivity, and optional `onEnter`/`onExit` arrays for commands to run when entering or exiting a mode.
 - **modeSwitch.modes**: Per-mode overrides for size, sensitivity, and `onEnter`/`onExit` commands.
-- **inputRemapper.devices**: List of devices and presets for input-remapper.
 - **minecraft.prismPrefixOverride**: (Optional) Path to your PrismLauncher data directory.
 - **minecraft.prismInstanceId**: Name or UUID of your PrismLauncher instance.
 - **minecraft.windowClassRegex**: